Skip to main content

 Introduction

 Have you ever experienced your ears popping while on an airplane or going through a tunnel?
-The reason this happens is due to changes in air pressure, which is simply defined as the weight of the air above/around you, pressing down on you.
-In fact, from the surface of the earth to the top of the atmosphere, there are approximately 14.7 pounds of air weighing down on every square inch of your body, assuming you are at sea level.
-As you rise in elevation, you have less air above you, hence lower air pressure.
-The molecules of your body (along with other objects such as the air in a water bottle) match the outside air pressure by pushing outward with their molecules.
-When air pressure is low, this causes the molecules of your body to push outward less, which is why your ears pop.
-The same principle applies to objects containing air, such as water bottles (Figure 6.1).
+The reason this happens is due to changes in air pressure, which is the weight of the air above/around you pressing down on you.
+The air molecules within your ears, along with other objects such as the air in a water bottle, match the external air pressure by exerting an equal outward force.
+When external air pressure decreases rapidly, the air in your ear needs to equalize, exerting a net outward pressure on your ear, which is why your ears pop.
+The same principle applies to other objects containing air, such as water bottles, as shown in Figure 6.1.
 At higher elevations, there is less air pressure pushing down on the bottle, causing it to "inflate."
-As elevation decreases, air pressure increases, causing the bottle to compress slightly.
-You can recreate this phenomenon yourself: buy a sealed bag of chips (don't open it, as that will fill it with outside air), and drive up a tall hill or mountain.
-After ascending a few thousand feet, it will appear as if the bag has puffed up.
+As elevation decreases, air pressure increases, compressing the bottle slightly.
+You can recreate this phenomenon yourself: buy a sealed bag of chips (don't open it, as that will let outside air in), and drive up a tall hill or mountain.
+After ascending a few thousand feet, the bag will appear to have puffed up.
 Now drive back down, and you'll see the bag deflate.

 Learning Objectives